a_sync.primitives package

 Raises:

-ValueError – If the new value is less than the current value.
+ValueError – If the new value is less than or equal to the current value.

 Return type: